jouni-kantola/inline-chunk-manifest-html-webpack-plugin/README.md

 # Inline Chunk Manifest HTML Webpack Plugin
-Inline chunk manifest plugin in `head`.
+Plugin to inline webpack chunk manifest in `head`.
 Use together with `html-webpack-plugin`, `chunk-manifest-webpack-plugin` and `inline-manifest-webpack-plugin`.

 ## Usage
 At the moment I think the use case is quite narrow.
-By all means, go ahead and consume it, if you want to.
+However, go ahead and use it, if you want to.

 Install via npm
 ```json